softindex/uikernel/docs/docs/editing-grid-data.md

 Our grid already has sorting, pagination, and filtering.
 Now it's time to make it editable.

-First, let's modify our columns by adding `editor`to them, which will simply return inputs.
+First, let's modify the grid columns by adding each of them the `editor` property.
-In the gender column, it will return `UIKernel.Editors.Select`.

 `columns.js`:
 {% highlight javascript %}